Andrew-R-Lawler/hello-go/README.md

 mv hello /usr/bin/
 ```

-after the executable has been moved to /usr/bin/ you can run the program with the hello command and any number of arguments
+after the executable has been moved to /usr/bin/ you can run the program with the hello command and any number of arguments, all arguments will be formatted into the programs output.